elise901/xmin_new/content/_index.markdown

 My research primarily focuses on the personal technologies and its impact on health.
-I look at various kinds of wearables and the trends of self-tracking/self-quantification, and see how the design, human-machine interaction, collection of bodily data shapes the perception of healthy life.
+I look at various kinds of wearables and the trends of self-tracking/self-quantification.

+Why self-tracking?
+It's a critical point of how current technological "inscription" of value, ideology and socioeconomic factors influences our ways of life and our building of selfhood.
+The making, interpretation, and practice of health-related bodily data (such as step counts, diet, heart rates, etc) shape our way of seeing ourselves and how we relate ourselves to the environment.
+See here of my presentation on Georgia Tech STS Symposium. [link](https://github.com/elise901/elise901/raw/master/STS%20Symposium.pptx)

 I also look at health perceptions, inequalities, and ethics that are built within artefacts and built-environments.